-With the addition of new data type and function definitions, it is possible that applications may incur compilation errors if the applications include definitions that conflict with the definitions now provided in the system header files.
+It is possible that applications may incur compilation errors if the applications include definitions that conflict with the definitions now provided in the system header files.
 For example, if an application contains a definition of int64_t that differs from the definition included in STDINT.H, the compiler generates a %CC-E-NOLINKAGE error.

-Conflicting function definitions can result in various %CC errors or warnings.
+One solution is to remove the application-specific definition if the system-provided definition provides the proper functionality.
 To diagnose such problems, compile the application using /LIST/SHOW=INCLUDE and then examine the listing file.

 There are different ways to resolve such problems.
-Consider the following examples: